*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

 Ayurveda: A traditional form of medicine that is in practice in India.
-Ayurveda recommends diet and lifestyle changes coupled with drug therapy as source of recovery.
+Ayurveda recommends diet and lifestyle changes coupled with drug therapy as a source of recovery.

-Unani: Unani is similar to Ayurveda and was introduced in 10th century AD.
+Unani: Unani is similar to Ayurveda and was introduced in the 10th century AD.
 It establishes disease as a natural process and the symptoms being the reactions to those symptoms.

 Naturopathy: Naturopathy believes in the healing power of nature and considers fasting as a way to recover.
 Proper rest coupled with fasting helps a body recover.

-21. How can we increase the effectiveness of health care programmes?
+21. How can we increase the effectiveness of healthcare programmes?

-1. Power should be delegated from central to local authorities.
+1. Power should be delegated from central to local authorities

 2. Use of mediums such as TV, internet, radio and newspaper can help spread more awareness among people